olimorris/persisted.nvim/README.md

 ### Callbacks

-The plugin allows for *before* and *after* callbacks to be executed before a session is saved.
+The plugin allows for *before* and *after* callbacks to be executed before and after a session is saved.
 This is achieved via the `before_save` and `after_save` configuration options.
 For example:

 ```lua
 {